maverick2012/dharmendrasingh715.github.io/_posts/2016-6-8-Send-file-as-data.md

  		    img.src = "data:image/gif;base64,R0lGODlhAQABAIAAAAAAAP///ywAAAAAAQABAAACAUwAOw==";
  		    img.src = src;
  	    }
     }
  {% endhighlight %}

-We can use this function this way.
+We can use it this way.

  {% highlight javascript %}
     toDataUrl('crop.png', function(base64Img) {
  	    console.log(base64Img);
     });
  {% endhighlight %}

 Also I added a check in function to make sure the load event fires for cached images too.

  {% highlight javascript %}
     if (img.complete || img.complete === undefined) {
         img.src = "data:image/gif;base64,R0lGODlhAQABAIAAAAAAAP///ywAAAAAAQABAAACAUwAOw==";
         img.src = src;
     }
  {% endhighlight %}

 Later I found out that we can also use _FileReader_ API to read the file and convert into the _Base64_ format.